SU-SWS/stanford_jordan/README.txt

 -- SUMMARY --

 Authors: Brian Young
-The Stanford Wilbur Drupal theme is recommended for department and official group sites.
+The Stanford Jordan Drupal theme is recommended for department and official group sites.

 -- REQUIREMENTS --

-The Stanford Wilbur Drupal theme is intended for Drupal versions 6 only; it will not work with Drupal 5 or below.
+The Stanford Jordan Drupal theme is intended for Drupal versions 6 only; it will not work with Drupal 5 or below.

 -- INSTALLATION --